Climb Details

 Payments

-A deposit of $300 per person secures your reservation.
-Payments may be made via MasterCard, Visa, American Express, or check.
-Final payment is due 90 days prior to the start of your program, and we will send a payment reminder approximately three weeks before your payment is due.
-If your final payment is not received within 90 days of the program your reservation will be cancelled and all fees forfeited.
-Trips departing within 90 days from the reservation date must be paid in full at the time of reservation.
+Balance Payments:* The balance payment is due 90 days prior to the start of your program.
+We will send a payment reminder approximately three weeks before your payment due date.
+If your balance payment is not received 90 days prior to the start of you program, your reservation will be cancelled and all fees forfeited.
+Trips departing within 90 days must be paid in full at the time of reservation.

 Cancellation Insurance: We strongly suggest that everyone purchase travel insurance.
 Please see our Travel Page for details.